 For optimal setup, you'll want multiple fans mounted within your case, and they are used to accomplish two things.
 These fans either bring in colder room temperature air from the outside of the case towards the hot components or they are used to expel hot air from the interior the case, outward.

-If in the market for new fans for your PC build, these aspects are important to remember when determining the right build for your
+If in the market for new fans for your PC build, these aspects are important to remember when determining the right build for your needs:

 There are several different sizes of fans on the market so choosing the right fit for your case is something you'll need to consider before buying.
 Fans are categorized in size via millimeters with most falling between the range of 40mm all the way up to 140mm.

-Logically, the larger the fan blades are then, the more air it can circulate at the same speed.
+Logically, the larger the fan blades are then, the more airflow it can circulate at the same speed.
 This means a smaller fan will have to run at a higher speed (which will make it audibly louder) to push as much air as a larger fan running at a significantly lower speed (thus being much quieter).

 For a general rule of thumb, you want to choose the largest fan that still fits the given parameters for your case.
 The average case supports fan sizes up to 120mm or 140mm, and we will be covering the 120mm versions in our recommended cooling fans below due to their sheer popularity and compatibility.

 For power distribution to the fans themselves, your case fans will either have three or four-pin connections.
 The three-pin design is more standard and will allow the fan to run at full speed unless the voltage is lowered by the motherboard.
-On the other hand, the four-pin design can be controlled using third-party software thus allowing you to reduce energy costs and fine tune the speed for performance gains while keeping unnecessary noise to a minimum.
+On the other hand, the four-pin design can be controlled using third-party software thus allowing you to reduce energy costs and fine-tune the speed for performance gains while keeping unnecessary noise to a minimum.

 Air Flow (CFM)